PsychoLlama/signals/README.md

 I'm using this in personal projects.
 There are rough edges and the API is constantly evolving.
 I might abandon it.

+## Philosophy

+- State changes should only happen in response to IO events or errors.
+- Changes should be batched and atomic.
+- **Gather**, **Plan**, **Execute**: Effects run by gathering inputs, planning a change, and executing the plan.

 ## Installing

 ```bash